foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 - *0*: Installation was not performed.
     - Device already runs the specified target, no update is needed.
+- *4*: Installation was not performed.
+    - Failed to pull the provided TUF metadata to the device TUF repo or the provided TUF metadata are invalid.
+- *6*: Installation was not performed.
+    - Failed to find Targets in the device TUF repo that matches a device tag and/or hardware ID.
+- *8*: Installation was not performed.
+    - Failed to find the ostree commit and/or all Apps of the Target to be installed in the provided source bundle.
+- *10*: Installation succeeded.
+    -  ``aklite-offline run`` must be invoked to start the updated Apps.
+- *30*: Installation was not performed.
+    - Could not start a new update because there is an ongoing installation that requires finalization.
+- *50*: Installation was not performed.
+    - Failed to pull Target content.
+- *70*: Installation was not performed.
+    - The pulled Target content is invalid, specifically App compose file is invalid.
 - *90*: Installation was not performed.
     - Reboot is required to complete the previous boot firmware update.
 After reboot a client should repeat the update attempt from the beginning.
 - *100*: Installation succeeded.